compsci-mentor/Python101/index.md

 ## Projects for Applied Learning

-No prior coding experience is required to learn how to program in Python.
 The course practice exercises will allow you to fine-tune your technical skills.
 The course includes two projects in which you will apply your new knowledge to solve a real-world IT problem.